Meryem Betül Çavdar

 She obtained a quota for participation at the 2020 Summer Paralympics in Tokyo, Japan.
 She won the silver medal in the 49 kg event at the 2020 Summer Paralympics in Tokyo, Japan.
+In 2021, she took the gold medal in the K44 52 kg event at the World Championships in Istanbul, Turkey.
+She picked up the gold medal at the 2023 European Para Championships in Rotterdam, Netherlands.